Classes are 6:00 pm to 8:00 pm; see descriptions below

 Learn about how to select shade and sun perennials for your garden as well as general care, propagation and maintenance.
 Find out about herbaceous perennial plants (native and non-native) that will thrive in light, medium and deep shade.
 We will also discuss plants that tolerate dry shade and wet shade as well as ones that need lots of sun.
 (Speaker Lisa Johnson)

 Learn about growing healthy annuals for pots, windowboxes and bedding situations.
 We will cover species characteristics and selection, siting, growing in containers vs bedding situations, watering, and fertilizing.
 We will also address designing with annuals in-ground and in containers.
-A lab in the Teaching Garden will be included.
 (Speaker Lisa Johnson, TBA speaker)

 You can register for classes as a package for a slight discount, or choose selected classes for a slightly higher cost.
 In cases of financial need, a limited number of scholarships are available.
 Contact Lisa Johnson at Johnson.firstname.lastname@example.org for more information.